theNbomr/CamacASN.1/README.md

 * More thorough testing and fleshing the reference implementation into something more general-purpose.
 * Integrating the asn1c compilation process into the Makefile workflow.
     * Probably this will require some scripting to handle the changing collection of source files that will be created when new ASN.1 syntax is introduced to the project.
-* Create some protocol hanlders for the use of CAMAC LAMS
+* Create some protocol handlers for the use of CAMAC LAMS
 * Create some protocol handlers for the use of Diagnostics modes and status monitors
 * Create a testbed implementation that uses actual netowrk or other communications channels